zroux93/movie-reviews/README.md

 ## Usage

 All rights reserved by Zachary Roux.
+This code may not be used for training AI models.